azat-co/practicalnode/chapter12/chapter12.md

 package.json
 ============

-Another mandatory part of an NPM module is its `package.json` file.
+Another mandatory part of an npm module is its `package.json` file.
 The easiest way to create a new `package.json` file, if you don’t have one already (most likely you do), is to use `$ npm init`.
 The following is an example produced by this command:

      "name": "webapp",
      "version": "0.0.1",